jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 Information for Species Descriptors file:

-The fill colour of the Student-column in the Species descriptors means the following:
+The fill color of the Student-column in the Species descriptors means the following:

-* LIGHT ORANGE	The Transfered Column has been checked.
+* LIGHT ORANGE	The Transferred Column has been checked.
 The entry in that column is correct.
 If something was missing (see MissingData) author has been contacted again by Gesa or Fränce (in late 2014 / early 2015).
 Everything else is fine.
-* DARK ORANGE	The Transfered Column has been checked.
-The entry in that column is correct but a problem occured which is explained in the Notes (e.g. no mail adress of author(s) found).
+* DARK ORANGE	The Transferred Column has been checked.
+The entry in that column is correct but a problem occurred which is explained in the Notes (e.g. no mail address of author(s) found).

-Note: Excel might colour the cell (in green or orange) automatically when entering a new species.
-Please always change the fill colour for all new entries into "no fill".
+Note: Excel might color the cell (in green or orange) automatically when entering a new species.
+Please always change the fill color for all new entries into "no fill".
 The students who do the error-checking will change into orange/red/green when necessary.

 Information for the Stacked File:

-The colour coding in the EnteredBy-column of the Stacked File means the following:
+The color coding in the EnteredBy-column of the Stacked File means the following:

 * RED	There is some problem with this entry, the student who entered the species is informed and works on the plant again
 * ORANGE	The entry is checked once (e.g. by Gesa).
 No faults have been found.
 * GREEN	The entry has been checked twice.
 No faults have been found.
 Plant is ready to go online.

-Excel might colour the cell (in green or orange) automatically when entering a new species.
-Please always change the fill colour for all new entries into "no fill".
+Excel might color the cell (in green or orange) automatically when entering a new species.
+Please always change the fill color for all new entries into "no fill".
 The students who do the error-checking will change into orange/red/green when necessary.

 ************************************************